also available in 2018

 By the end of the module, students will have knowledge of the physics of nanoscale solid state devices and how these may be manufactured and utilised.
 They will enhance their awareness of the recent advancements and current problems in condensed matter physics.

-You’ll have the opportunity to explore the concepts of R-module and group representations, and the main results pertaining to group representations, as well as learning to handle basic applications in the study of finite groups.
-You’ll also develop your skills in performing computations with representations and morphisms in a selection of finite groups.
+In this module students will learn the basics of ordinary representation theory.
+Students will have the opportunity to explore the concepts of R-module and group representations, and the main results pertaining to group representations, as well as learning to handle basic applications in the study of finite groups.
+They will also develop their skills in performing computations with representations and morphisms in a selection of finite groups.

 Students will familiarise themselves with crystal growth, including growth theory, faceting, impurity segregation and zone refining.
 The module presents students with a silicon case study, investigating semiconducting properties, silicon oxide, masking, surface pacification and photo-lithographic processing.
 Compound semiconductors will be discussed, covering band structure advantages over silicon, II-VI materials and effects of iconicity.